 The ACT standard grid co-ordinates system applies to all ACT spatial data sets.
 If needed, however, they can be converted to the Australian coordinate reference system Geocentric Datum of Australia 1994 (GDA94) using the methods described.
-(Refer to the GDA project for information on future changes).

 The ACT grid is made up of three separate zones: SGC/AGC, SGC/PGC and SGC/CC.
 The cadastre in these zones, as well as the survey marks, is one of SGC/AGC, SGC/PGC or SGC/CC.
 The zones are clearly defined and dividing lines between zones have dual coordinates.
 Many marks have dual or triple sets of coordinate values.